 Right next door to the Avenue of the Arts Hotel is the Costa Mesa Marriott.
 In fact, they even share the same little lake!

-It’s a modern hotel that would be a great place to stay for a girls weekend.
+It’s a modern hotel that would be a great place to stay for a girls’ weekend.

 The hotel was renovated in 2015 and has updated hotel amenities.
+Check the latest rates and availability.

-Where to Eat in Costa Mesa CA
+Where to Eat in Costa Mesa California

 Costa Mesa, CA is known for their incredible food scene and we didn’t have a single bad meal!
 In addition to Habana, here are the places I suggest: